-This groom loved to lift his bride, and did so quite a few times during the course of their wedding reception at the Elms Mansion, including this wonderful photograph with the crowd of guests cheering in the background.
+This groom loved to lift his bride, and did so quite a few times during the course of their wedding reception at the Elms Mansion, including this wonderful photograph captured near the end of the night with the crowd of guests cheering in the background.

-Located on St. Charles Avenue, The Elms is a well-regarded wedding venue in New Orleans.
+Located on St. Charles Avenue, The Elms is a well-regarded and popular wedding venue in New Orleans.

 The outdoor space was beautifully decorated by Kim Starr Wise and New Orleans Candlelight Weddings.
 Though most wedding ceremonies I've photographed at The Elms have taken place at the gazebo, this couple chose to have their wedding on the spacious lawn on the other side of the hedges directly behind the gazebo, which enabled having the reception already set up rather than venue staff having to flip this space after the ceremony (which was important in this case, since the couple's second line was going to be at the end of the night, as opposed to in between the ceremony and reception).